-Councillor David Wood, Chair of the Tyne and Wear Integrated Transport Authority (the New Tyne on a legacy of achievement during the last five years, during which the mid-river meeting of civic dignitaries in July 2010 or plans for the next ten years build on a legacy of achievement during the last five years, during which the six LTP partners, together with our on a legacy of achievement during the last five years, during which the six LTP partners, together with our colleagues and stakeholders in other public bodies and the private sector, have co-operated closely to introduce many improvements in our transport infrastructure.
-The New Crossing project (see photo) will make the A19 trunk road a continuous dual carriageway between North Yorkshire and Northumberland.
+Councillor David Wood, Chair of the Tyne and Wear Integrated Transport Authority (the New Tyne Crossing promoter) makes his address during a mid-river meeting of civic dignitaries in July 2010 Our plans for the next ten years build on a legacy of achievement during the last five years, during which the six LTP partners, together with our on a legacy of achievement during the last five years, during which the six LTP partners, together with our colleagues and stakeholders in other public bodies and the private sector, have co-operated closely to introduce many improvements in our transport infrastructure.
+The New Tyne Crossing project (see photo) will make the A19 trunk road a continuous dual carriageway between North Yorkshire and Northumberland.
 We have focused particularly on public transport, delivering a modern, largely low-floor bus fleet, major improvements to interchanges, new and brighter Metro stations.
 We have invested in cycling and public realm improvements.
 The result has been more passengers on our transport networks and more people getting on their bikes.
 Still to come is the exciting Metro Reinvigoration programme, a £350m ten-year plan to renew and modernise the entire system.